 Now that you are prepared for your big move, here are two printable moving checklists.
-These checklists encompass everything you’ve learned through the article and are extremely useful even if you are 5 weeks away from your move or even if its day of.
-You can either print a checklist in color or a black and white check list below to save ink.
+These checklists encompass everything you’ve learned through the article and are extremely useful even if you are five weeks away from your move or even if it’s the day of.

 You’re not being forced to move mountains, but during the hectic weeks before and on the day of a big move it can seem as if you might as well be trying to.
 You’ve most likely been taking deep breaths and may have even squeezed the stress ball, but let’s face it, moving is time consuming.
 Aside from a few stress relief rituals, the only thing that could make this transition a little easier would applying all the moving tips within the article to assist with a smooth transition.
 We found that it’s all about making a schedule and sticking to it.